On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: PPLS models

-under the constraints \begin{itemize} \item[($\alpha$)] $v \sim \mathcall{N}(0, \Sigma_V)$. \item[($\beta$)] $\Sigma_V$ is a $r \times r$ diagonal matrix, with strictly positive diagonal elements. \item[($\gamma$)] $g \sim \mathcall{N}(0_d, \sigma_g^2 I_d)$. \item[($\delta$)] $V$ is a $d \times r$ semi-orthogonal matrix. \item[($\epsilon$)] $r <d$. \end{itemize} This PPCA model is a variation of the one introduced by \cite{PPCA_Tipping99}; see Appendix \ref{Appendix:PCCA} for more details.
 First consider this PPCA model for the observed variable $x\in\R^p$.
-By comparing, on the one hand, constraints (a), (b), (c), (f) and (i) with constraints $(\alpha)-(\epsilon)$, and, on the other hand, Equation \eqref{Eq:PPCA} and the first equation in Equation \eqref{Eq:initial_PPLS_model}, it appears that the unique solution $W$ of the PPLS model necessarily corresponds to one of the possibly many solutions $V$ of this PPCA model for $x$.
+By comparing, on the one hand, constraints \textbf{(a)}, \textbf{(b)}, \textbf{(c)}, \textbf{(g)} and \textbf{(j)} with constraints \textbf{(\boldmath{$\alpha$})}-\textbf{(\boldmath{$\epsilon$})}, and, on the other hand, Equation \eqref{Eq:PPCA} and the first equation in Equation \eqref{Eq:initial_PPLS_model}, it appears that the unique solution $W$ of the PPLS model necessarily corresponds to one of the possibly many solutions $V$ of this PPCA model for $x$.
 More precisely, when the solution of the PPCA model for $x$ is unique (up to sign), that is when the diagonal elements of $\Sigma_t$ are all distinct, then the $r$ largest eigenvalues of ${\rm Var}(x)$ are all of algebraic multiplicity equal to one, the associated eigenvectors are uniquely defined (up to sign), and they correspond to the columns of $V$.
 They are also the columns $W_1, \ldots, W_r$ of $W$, although not necessarily in the same order; columns of $W$ and $V$ are in the same order if, and only if, the diagonal elements of $\Sigma_t$ are in decreasing order too.
 Now, if the diagonal elements of $\Sigma_t$ are not all distinct, then the solution $V$ of the PPCA model for $x$ is not unique, but the columns of $W$ still necessarily constitute one of these solutions, that is one particular set of eigenvectors corresponding to the $r$ largest eigenvalues of ${\rm Var}(x)$.

 Similarly, the PPLS model implies that the PPCA model above holds for the observed variable $y\in\R^q$ too, and that the unique solution $C$ of the PPLS model necessarily corresponds to one of the possible solutions of this PPCA model for $y$.
 More precisely, if the diagonal elements of $\Sigma_tB^2$ are all distinct, then the columns of $C$ correspond to the uniquely defined $r$ eigenvectors associated with the $r$ largest eigenvalues of ${\rm Var}(y)$.
 On the other hand, if the diagonal elements of $\Sigma_t B^2$ are not all distinct, then the columns of $C$ still constitute one of the solutions of the PPCA model for $y$; in particular, they are one of the possible sets of eigenvectors for the $r$ largest eigenvalues of ${\rm Var}(y)$.